jyce2/staph_hosp/README.md

-### Modeling Risk factors of Hospitalization among Patients with *Staphylococcus aureus* Infection in Fulton County, Georgia, 2017 using a Random-Effect Logistic Regression Model
+### Modeling Risk factors of Hospitalization among Patients with *Staphylococcus aureus* Infection in Fulton County, Georgia, 2017 using a Logistic Random-Effects Model
 Author: JC<br>

 **Abstract**